MicrosoftDocs/visualstudio-docs/docs/debugger/control-execution-of-a-store-app-in-a-visual-studio-debug-session-for-windows-store-apps-javascript.md

 ms.author: "mikejo"
 manager: "ghogen"
 ---
-# Control execution of a Store app in a Visual Studio debug session for Windows Store apps (JavaScript)
+# Control execution of a Store app in a Visual Studio debug session for UWP apps (JavaScript)
 This quick start demonstrates how to navigate in the Visual Studio debugger and how to view the program state in a session.

  This quick start is for developers who are new to debugging with Visual Studio and for developers who want to learn more about navigating in a Visual Studio debug session.
 It does not teach the art of debugging itself.
 The functions in the sample code are designed only to demonstrate the debugging procedures described in this topic.
 The functions do not employ best practices of app or function design.
 In fact, you will quickly discover that the functions, and the app itself, do not do much of anything at all.